 Wien Museum locations

-The main museum on Karlsplatz square covers Vienna’s own heritage in terms of culture and history.
-However, it may be a year or two until you can visit thanks to a major rebuilding and renovation programme.
+The central museum on Karlsplatz square covers Vienna’s own heritage in terms of art, culture, and history.
+However, it may be a few weeks until you can visit thanks to a major rebuilding and renovation programme.

-Most of the Wien Museum’s external locations remain open, though.
-Follow the links for my individual reviews and visitor tips.
+The Wien Museum’s external locations remain unaffected by the temporary closure of the main site.
+Follow the links below for individual reviews and visitor tips.

 Wien Museum MUSA